chrismontyday/TacosLocos/README.md

 The second biggest challenge of this project was shoe-horning in the use of JSONs.
 I wanted to show off my knowledge of them but also leave it in such a way that we could easily scale the project up if we wanted to and connect it to other projects.

+One last comment that I feel I need to add is that I did not follow my normal protocol with commits.
+I wrote this entire program in one go and then commited the whole thing which is not how I normally work.
+I only do that when I'm do one-off projects that I plan to push to GitHub(like this one).

+Happy coding!

 What you will need to run this application.

 	1. Windows 10